Finally we can socialize again

 Due to a variety of health-related issues, the insertion of a urinary catheter is not entirely effortless for Vincenzo.
 Despite this, he still considers that Bactiguard’s BIP Foley Catheters with latex core and noble metal as well as hydrophilic coating are soft and more comfortable than standard catheters he has used before.

 Earlier, when Vincenzo used standard urinary catheters, tests always showed the presence of bacteria causing urinary tract infections.
 The reduction of catheter-associated urinary tract infections (CAUTI) is, according to Vincenzo, one of the biggest advantages in using Bactiguard’s BIP Foley Catheters.
-Also being able to reduce the use of strong antibiotics and the comfort of the catheter which has improvid his life quality.
+Also being able to reduce the use of strong antibiotics and the comfort of the catheter which has improved his quality of life.

 “Right after receiving my first Bactiguard catheter, the following urine tests showed no presence of bacteria strains such as Pseudomonas aeruginosa and Escherichia coli, which they used to do,” says Vincenzo.